How Car Finance Companies Fail Consumers

 • Argue that under the sales contract with the dealer, they are not responsible for covering non-inherent defects (those that arise due to everyday use, such as brake pads or tires wearing down).

 • Wear and tear definition its considered in automotive industry as all consumable parts, maintenance parts based on annual servicing requirements, all friction materials related only to brakes and clutch plates, tyres and exhaust, suspension, shock absorbers and wheel bearings are usually classified as wear and tear parts.
-Anything related to engine and gearbox, differential or powertrain and associated electrical management systems to those item is not clasified as wear and tear parts by nature.
+Anything related to engine and gearbox, differential or powertrain and associated electrical management systems to those item is not classified as wear and tear parts by nature.
 Otherwise you can wash everything under the wear and tear as everything you use is wear and tear.

 3. Ignoring the Consumer Rights Act 2015